HypeCheck

 Absorption & Bioavailability

 Unknown based on provided data.
-General knowledge suggests crocin and crocetin have moderate oral absorption, with crocetin being more lipid-soluble, but no pharmacokinetic data was available from the provided studies.
+General knowledge suggests crocin and crocetin have moderate oral bioavailability, with crocetin being more lipid-soluble.
+Standardized extracts may improve consistency.

 Red Flags to Watch For